Do you want to know how to increase your metabolism?

 - Take diet breaks.

-So if a higher TDEE and a faster metabolic rate are what you’re looking for, these are pretty much the only effective, significant and completely safe methods for making it happen.
+So if a higher TDEE and a faster metabolic rate are what you’re looking for, these are pretty much the only effective, significant, and completely safe methods for making it happen.

-Throughout this article, after describing each of the proven and beneficial ways of increasing your metabolism, I mentioned some sort of issue that made that method a little harder, more problematic, more complicated, or less significant than many people assume.
+Throughout this article, after describing each of the proven ways of increasing your metabolism, I mentioned some sort of issue that made that method a little harder, more problematic, more complicated, or less significant than many people assume.

 I didn’t do this to discourage you from implementing these methods or trying to make your metabolic rate faster.